silviamaggi/smd-com/_posts/2023-09-11-books-im-reading.md

 image-caption: true
 updated_on: true
 ---
-My main reading goal is [to avoid the daily and live news]({{ site.url }}/tag/news/), focusing instead on the many books I bought.
-I’ve been trying to go through my library with varying results, mainly disappointing, until the beginning of this year.
-Here is a list of what I read and what I’m reading now.
-The record started at the beginning of 2023, and the post will be constantly updated.
+My main goal is [to avoid the daily and live news]({{ site.url }}/tag/news/), and to focus instead on the books I bought.
+I’ve been trying to go through my library with varying results, mainly disappointing, until very recently.
+Here is my reading list.
+The record started at the beginning of 2023, and is constantly updated.

 ## In progress